 Although some ophthalmologists call Lasik one of the safest medical procedures you can undergo involving the eyes, how do consumers know this is true?
 The FDA has approved Lasik as a safe way to correct the need for glasses or contacts, but now that almost 10 million Americans have undergone the procedure, some are reporting alarming side effects.
 If you have already had Lasik or you are wondering whether you or someone you love is a Lasik eye surgery candidate, this is information is for you.

 Lasik stands for “laser-assisted in situ keratomileusis.”
 In the 1990s, the Food and Drug Administration (FDA) began to allow the first lasers for use in correcting eye problems.
 Lasik eye surgery was thought to be the newer, safer alternative to the RK eye surgery procedure that manually cut the eye with a blade.
 RK surgery was used from 1978 until it was mostly abandoned for Lasik.

 When someone who wears glasses or contacts undergoes laser eye surgery, an eye doctor will use an ultraviolet laser to reshape the cornea, or the clear dome that covers the eye, to either reduce the curve for people who are nearsighted, or increase it for people who are farsighted.
-Although the procedure takes only 15 minutes and is usually painless thanks to eye-numbing drops, many insurance companies still do not cover the Lasik eye surgery cost of $4,000+ because the procedure is considered elective.
-Most people who undergo Lasik eye surgery begin to see normally again shortly after the procedure and are often able to return to work the next day after Lasik.
+Although the procedure takes only 15 minutes and is usually painless thanks to eye-numbing drops, many insurance companies still do not cover the surgery cost of $4,000+ because the procedure is considered elective.
+Most people who undergo thee surgery begin to see normally again shortly after the procedure and are often able to return to work the next day after.

 Lasik Eye Surgery Complications

-- double vision after Lasik or blurred vision
+- double vision after surgery or blurred vision

 - severely dry eyes